chain4energy/c4e-chain/x/cfeclaim/README.md

 * name - Name of the campaign.
 * description - A brief overview of the campaign.
 * campaign_type - Type or category of the campaign.
+  * VESTING_POOL - Campaign that is created from a vesting pool.
+  * DEFAULT - Campaign that is created from an account balance.
-* removable_claim_records - Indicates if claim records can be removed.
+* removable_claim_records - Indicates if claim records can be removed after start time of a campaign.
 * feegrant_amount - Amount designated for fee grants.
-* initial_claim_free_amount - Amount available for initial claims without any fees.
-* free - Amount available for free claims without any specific missions.
+* initial_claim_free_amount - The number of tokens to be released immediately (regardless of the lockup and vesting period) in the case of an initial claim.
+* free - Percentage of tokens to be released during mission claim (regardless of lockup and vesting period).
 * start_time - Timestamp for the start time of the campaign.
 * end_time - Timestamp for the end time of the campaign.
 * lockup_period - Duration of time during which tokens cannot be withdrawn.
 * vesting_period - Duration of vesting period for tokens.
-* vesting_pool_name - Name of the vesting pool associated with the campaign.
+* vesting_pool_name - Name of the vesting pool associated with the campaign (only when campaign is of VESTING_POOL type).

 ### Mission

 A mission is a specific task or objective within a campaign.
 Upon completion of a mission, users can claim tokens.
-Each mission also has a specific weightage within its parent campaign, which defines its significance.
+Each mission also has a percentage weight field that indicates how many tokens out of the total amount of tokens assigned to a given user the user will get for this mission.
+Example - the user is assigned 100 tokens, the weight of the mission is 0.4, so the user for completing and claiming this mission will get 40 tokens.

 Missions have the following parameters:
-* owner - Address of the campaign owner.
+* id - Identifier of the mission.
 * campaign_id - ID of the campaign under which the mission resides.
 * name - Name of the mission.
 * description - Brief about the mission.
 * mission_type - Type or category of the mission.
-* weight - Importance of the mission within the campaign.
+* weight - Mission weight percentage.
+This is the percentage of tokens that will be sent to the user at the time of claiming the mission.
 * claim_start_date - Timestamp for the date from which claims can be initiated for this mission.

+Currently, we distinguish following types of missions:
+* INITIAL_CLAIM - required mission added at the beginning of the campaign along with adding the campaign.
+* DELEGATE - require the user to delegate tokens before claiming these missions
+* VOTE - require the user to vote on the proposal before claiming these missions
+* CLAIM - the user can immediately redeem it without any additional actions

 ### User Entry
 Every user in the ecosystem is identified by an entry.
 This entry holds information